-Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting a lot of feedback about its performance.
+Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting feedback about its performance.

-If your phone is currently running iOS 14.3 and you decide to install iOS 14.4 on your device, the download requires a large chunk of space on your device’s internal storage.
+If your phone is currently running iOS 14.5.1 and you decide to install iOS 14.6 on your device, the update requires a fairly large chunk of space on your device’s internal storage.